 Of those years she held the following positions:

-Anna could list the relevant bookkeeping and accounting position separately with the years worked and leave off the customer service representative position.
+Anna could list the relevant bookkeeping and accounting position separately with the years worked and leave off the customer service representative position from 12 years ago.

-Hiring managers really care more about your recent work history and not what you did a decade ago.
-Keep your resume relevant, concise and avoid cluttering it with irrelevant information.
+Hiring managers care more about your recent work history than what you did a decade ago.
+Keep your resume relevant, concise, and clutter-free by including only your most recent work experience.

 Good luck with your job search!